HeltonHPontes/DisplayLCD/README.md

-Implementing PIC (Microcontroller) LCD Display using printf function in XC8 compiler
+Implementing PIC (Microcontroller) LCD Display using printf function with XC8 compiler

 This code was created for PIC18F... microcontroller family.
 To use with other Microcontroller family a small modifications are required